$5,195 | Completing Grades 6 – 8

 Say your goodbyes and head to the airport for the flight home.

-Group Tents: Teens sleep in shared tents (2–3 per tent), organized by gender identity.
+Group Tents and Rooms: Teens sleep in shared tents or rooms (2–3 per tent), divided by gender.

 Setup & Breakdown: Everyone helps set up camp, cook, clean, and keep the site running.